Amoco: Logos

 The first Indiana Standard logo was unveiled in 1926, after a competition.
 The logo featured a circle, representing strength, stability, and dependability, with the words "Standard Oil Company (Indiana)" in red.
 The inner circle represents the cycle of service to customers.
 The word Service was written in the inside of the circles.
 In addition, the logo also had a torch with a flame, symbolizing progress.
 This logo appeared on gas station buildings.
 The roadside sign was a blue rectangle saying "STANDARD SERVICE" in white block letters.

-Concurrently, American Oil introduced in 1932, a logo which was the first to bear the name "Amoco".
+Concurrently, American Oil introduced in 1932 a logo which was the first to bear the name "Amoco".
 It featured an ellipse divided into three sections horizontally; the top and bottom were red, and the middle had a black background with white lettering.
 This logo was used in the northeastern U.S.

 A new logo was developed by Indiana Standard and introduced in 1946.
 It combined the Standard torch with the Amoco oval.
 The oval colors were, from top to bottom, red, white, and blue.
 The new logo was called the "Torch and Oval (T&O)".
-In parts of the country where the company could not use the name "Standard", the logo read "Utoco" or "Pan-Am".
+In parts of the country where the company could not use the name "Standard", the logo read "Utoco" (Utah Oil Company) or "Pan-Am".
 When the "Pan-Am" name was replaced by "Amoco", it marked the first time the torch and oval was used with the Amoco name.
 The red and black logo continued to be used in the northeast and maps distributed by Amoco in the late 1950s through 1960 showed both logos.